OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 # Publish task pane and content add-ins to a SharePoint app catalog

-An app catalog is a dedicated site collection in a SharePoint web application or SharePoint Online tenancy that hosts document libraries for Office and SharePoint Add-ins.
+An app catalog is a dedicated site collection in a SharePoint web application or SharePoint Online tenancy that hosts document libraries for Office Add-ins.
 To make Office Add-ins accessible to users within their organization, administrators can upload Office Add-ins manifest files to the app catalog for their organization.
 When an administrator registers an app catalog as a trusted catalog, users can insert the add-in from the insertion UI in an Office client application.

 > [!IMPORTANT]
 >
+> - Outlook Add-in are **not** supported by app catalogs.
 > - App catalogs on SharePoint don't support add-in features that are implemented in the `VersionOverrides` node of the [Office add-in XML manifest](../develop/xml-manifest-overview.md), such as add-in commands.
 > - If you're targeting a cloud or hybrid environment, we recommend that you [use Integrated Apps via the Microsoft 365 admin center](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) to publish your add-ins.
 > - App catalogs on SharePoint aren't supported in Office on Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to [AppSource](/office/dev/store/submit-to-the-office-store).